donmccurdy/glTF-Transform-View/README.md

 **Legend:**

-- ✅ Supports initial render and updates.
+- ✅  Renders and updates.
-- 🚧 Supports initial render, but no updates.
+- 🚧  Static render, no updates.
-- ❌ No support.
+- ❌  Not rendered.

 ## Bugs / Limitations / To Do